 The Spanish Have a Substitute for the Tooth Fairy

-One of the most peculiar fun facts of Spain is certainly the fact that they don’t use the character of the tooth fairy.
-Instead of having the tooth fairy collect children’s lost teeth and exchange them for money, as many nations in Europe and North America do, they have their own character.
-A character known as Ratoncito Perez takes children’s lost teeth and gives them gifts in return.
+One of the most interesting facts about Spain is that Spaniards don’t use the character of the tooth fairy.
+Instead, they have someone known as Ratoncito Perez that takes children’s lost teeth and gives them gifts in return.

 Many Spanish People Have Two Surnames

-One of the funny facts about Spain is that things are certainly done a little differently in Spain when you’re used to how everything is in North America.
-In Spain, your average person will have two surnames.
-One of the surnames comes from the person’s father and the other comes from his or her mother.
+In Spain, the average person has two surnames.
+One of the surnames comes from one’s father and the other from his or her mother.
 The way that this is structured is confusing to some but generally speaking, a child will receive two surnames to honor both the mother and father.

-The capital of Spain is an incredibly densely-populated city.
-Madrid is home to over three million people, making it one of the largest cities in all of Europe.
+The capital of Spain, Madrid, is home to over three million people, making it the third-most populous city in Europe (after London and Berlin).
 This city is a popular tourist destination for its legendary nightlife and incredible art museums.
-You will always be able to find something interesting to do when visiting a city such as Madrid.
+You will always be able to find something interesting to do when visiting Madrid.